lnvglr/character-diversion/character-diversion.md

 ### Questioning Typographic Convention

 Conventions emerge in a dialectic process but are not always established because they are truly best practices.
-Sometimes they were established in times of quite different technological circumstance or for social reasons that may not apply today.
+Sometimes they were established in times of quite different technological circumstances or for social reasons that may not apply today.
 Yet, some conventions are carried from generation to generation—consider the ink shaped tail of the letter ›j‹.
 But as our society strives for innovation, progress and adapting to new circumstances, our conventions need to change with us.

 As previously established, some conventions are of great value today even if their practical origins are obsolete.
-Som conventions are not, however, and in this spirit I ask for typographic conventions to be questioned.
+Some conventions are not, however, and in this spirit I ask for typographic conventions to be questioned.
 Not with the intention of abolishing or changing them but to inspect them, see if they are still useful and if they could be replaced by more adequate conventions.

 This process of challenging conventions can happen quite naturally, as it has for millennia.
-It can also be initiated intentionally and he next chapter deals with what is needed to do so.
+It can also be initiated intentionally and the next chapter deals with what is needed to do so.

 ## Enabling Discourse